Skip to main content

 Applicants to the Doctor of Philosophy in Art with a concentration in Art History program will complete a University of Georgia Graduate School Application and follow instructions below regarding supplemental materials and required, discipline-specific supplemental materials.

-The non-refundable fee for the Graduate School application is $75 for domestic applicants, $100 for international applicants.
+The non-refundable fee for the Graduate School application is $75 for domestic and international applicants.
 Upon completion, applicants can check their application in Slate.

 Supplemental Materials